 Toxicity is no joke, ya’ll.
 Years of medications, chemical personal care and household products, processed ‘food’, juice overload and using plastic ALWAYS I had a body full of toxins.
 I have been doing seasonal detoxes for several years now and I still find I feel just a little bit better after each one.
 The truth of the matter is that you have many organs helping your body to get rid of junk.
 Your organs work so hard, and definitely get overloaded with too much work and too many unidentifiable substances to keep up.
-Figure out once and for all if toxicity is causing your issues with the Detox Quiz.

 If your immune system is compromised, whether from infection, allergies or autoimmunity, you’re running on empty.

 Do you drink enough water?

 Seriously. . .are you drinking enough water?

 Dehydration slows all processes in your body.
 Drink the cleanest water you can get your hands on, and NEVER drink it from plastic.
 Aim for about your body weight in ounces of water every day.

 There are many different types of anemia, and all can be related to fatigue.
 The most common is iron-deficiency anemia.
 Low stamina, hair loss and fatigue are associated with this.